muhaimeenSaif/React-testing-with-msw2/README.md

-# Getting Started with Create React App
+# Getting Started with Vite

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with Vite.

+## Project Description
+This is a simple single page web application which have a home page from where you can nagivate to the user search plage by clicking the button " Go To User Search".
+In the user search page you can simply use the input fields to find the expected user.

 ## Available Scripts